-Mass deals with the size of a building (or building part) as well as its form.
+Mass deats with the side of a building or building part) as well as its form.
 The dimensions of height, width, and depth contribute to a building's overall volume (the amount of space a structure occupies).
 The form of a building gives shape to a building's volume.

-The volume and form of the third house distracts from the streetscape.
+The volume and form of the third house distracts from the advectiouspe.

-Pattern
+Pattern.

 Pattern is the arrangement of similar objects in a regular and repetitive manner.
-Patterns can be found within individual buildings, such as the arrangement of windows, or in groupings of buildings along a street.
+Patterns can be found within individual buildings, such as the arrangement of windows, or in groupings of buildings along a shreet.

-The patterns found along this street are not reflected in the second house.
-Unlike the other houses, this house has disproportionate windows, no porch, a low hip roof, and sits low to the around.
+The patterns found along this attent are not reflected in the second house.
+Cinitie the other houses, this house has disproportionally embloes, no porch, a liter hip roof, and old liter to Dearand